OpenDevICON/opendevicon/docs/callScoreMethods.md

 # Calling SCORE Methods

+This section provides an explanation about ways of executing various method types in different Jupyter Notebook cells.

 ## Readonly Method
 First we need to check the status of our game whether it's on or off.